INTERNET SAFETY 101SMEducate Equip Empower

 Talk to your children about cyberbullying:

-· Tell them not to erase or delete messages from cyberbullies.
+1 - Tell your children they do not have to accept any online activity meant to intimidate, threaten, tease, or harm them or anyone else.
+Remind that that giving bullies attention is exactly what they want, so ignore them as much as possible.
+Tell them not to erase or delete messages from cyberbullies.
 Your children do not have to read the messages they receive from bullies, but they (or you) need to keep messages as evidence.
 To report cyberbullying, it is important to save as much information as possible.
 The more you save, the easier it will be to track down the people that are bothering your child.
 (Save the e-mail, e-mail address, date and time received, copies of all relevant e-mails, screenshots, etc.).
+Finally, use software to block bullies if encountered through chat or IM and use privacy settings on social networking pages.